-Here, we will go over the different companies that make gluten-free shells, what ingredients are used, where you can buy them, and a few delicious stuffed-shell recipes that are gluten-free and can even accommodate other dietary restrictions.
+Here, we will go over the different companies that make gluten-free shells, what ingredients are used, where you can buy them, and a few gluten-free delicious stuffed-shell recipes that can even accommodate other dietary restrictions.

 Do They Make Gluten-Free Jumbo Shells?

-Yes, there are gluten-free jumbo shells available both online and in some mainstream grocery stores.
+Yes, gluten-free jumbo shells are available both online and in some mainstream grocery stores.
 Three companies make gluten-free jumbo shells: Tynkyada, Conte’s, and Farabella.

-Tynkyada and Farabella offer regular uncooked pasta, and Conte’s offers a couple of options of stuffed shells and sauces.
+Tynkyada and Farabella offer regular uncooked pasta, and Conte’s provides a couple of options of stuffed shells and sauces.